Psyzkaller: Learning from Historical and On-the-Fly Execution Data for Smarter Seed Generation in OS kernel Fuzzing: Discussion

-{\bf The contingency of fuzzing.} To accurately validate the effectiveness of our method, fuzzing needs a long run time.
+{\bf The contingency of fuzzing}.
+To accurately validate the effectiveness of our approach, fuzzing needs a long run time.
 Due to the randomness of fuzzing, its results may vary significantly.
 Therefore, multiple runs are required to average out the random effect.
-However, the number of repetitions and the duration of each run cannot be excessive, or the total experimental time would be unfeasible.
-In our setup, all experiments were run for 48 hours and repeated three times with the average taken.
-This strikes a balance between controlling time cost and reducing experimental error, similar to the experimental setup of other works.
+However, there is no consensus on the number of repetitions and the duration of each run required across the academia.
+Therefore, we chose the norm followed by many prior research: all experiments were run for 48 hours and repeated three times with the average taken.

-To rigorously validate the effectiveness of the proposed approaches, kernel fuzzing requires an extended execution duration.
-Owing to the inherent stochasticity of fuzzing processes, experimental results are prone to significant fluctuations.
-Consequently, multiple independent runs are necessary to mitigate the impact of random variations and ensure result stability.
-In our experimental configuration, all fuzzing tasks were executed for a 48-hour duration per run and repeated three times, with final results derived from the average of these repetitions.
-This setup achieves a balance between controlling time costs and minimizing experimental errors, which aligns with the experimental designs adopted in relevant prior works.